Ljzd-PRO/KToolBox/README_zh-CN.md

 >
 > Contributors here upload content and share it here for easy searching and organization. \
 > To get started viewing content, either search for creators on the artists page, or search for content on the posts page.

+## 许可证

+KToolBox 使用 GPLv3 许可证.

+Copyright © 2023 by Ljzd-PRO.